- 36 points (credits) for degree completion

 - Internship or Integrative Project

 International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
-In addition, if studying on a student visa, you must enroll full-time (12 credits per semester) and study on campus.
+In addition, if studying on a student visa, you must enroll full-time (12 points/credits per semester) and study on campus.

 The Master of Science in Sports Management program has aligned its curriculum with the needs of the sports industry, with unique offerings in the areas of global sports, digital sports media and marketing, and sports analytics.
 These areas complement a strong foundation of core courses that equip graduates with the skills and training necessary to maintain an advantage in the highly competitive sports job market and, once hired, add immediate value to sports industry employers.
 Beyond establishing a strong business foundation, the curriculum and faculty will challenge you to deepen your understanding in three key areas: